yr5913/spring-beans/README.md

 12. Autowired beans using method parameters
 13. Autowired using @Autowired annotation on class fields
 14. Usage of @Autowired annotation with its parameter required set to false
+15. Autowired using @Autowired annotation on setter method